raprasad/dataverse-helper-scripts/system-thoughts/issues-with-primefaces.md

 **Bottom Line**:
   1. Cannot use standard automated testing tools
+    - Kevin and Elda had to abandon use of Sauce Labs last summer because of this
   2. More difficult to develop HTML/JS/CSS
   3. **More money spent on development and bug testing**
   4. **Unusual constraints/stress placed on Designers and QA staff**